smetj/pyseps/pyseps/mapmatch/README.rst

 examples:

 *"re:qwerty"*
-Matches if the string is equal to "qwerty".
+Matches if the string contains "qwerty".

-*"re:qwerty.*"*
+*"re:^qwerty.*"*
 Matches if the string starts with "qwerty".

-*"re:.*?qwerty.*"*
+*"!re:^qwerty"*
-Matches if the string has "querty" somewhere in the middle.
+Matches if the string is NOT equal to "qwerty".

 *"!re:qwerty"*
-Matches if the string is NOT equal to "qwerty".
+Matches if the string does NOT contain"qwerty".

 Usage: